cfpland/frontend/content/guides/08-pre-conference.md

 ### 2. Figure out "last mile" transportation

-At this point you should figure out how you'll get from the airport or train station to your hotel, and finally to the event itself.
+At this point, you should figure out how you'll get from the airport or train station to your hotel, and finally to the event itself.
 Well-prepared organizers may sort this out for you and send you instructions (I even spoke at one conference that had limousines pick us up from the airport individually!), but if not, you should look into it.
 A cab may be expensive, so you might want to find public transportation options, or your hotel might offer shuttle pickup and dropoff.

 Similarly, the conference might not be in the same building as your hotel.
 If you have to commute, find out if other speakers or attendees are as well, and try to coordinate with them.

 ### 3. Review the conference schedule

-> I try to see as many other talks as I can, though I that can be difficult sometimes when my nerves are racing and my talk is still looming.
+> I try to see as many other talks as I can, though that can be difficult sometimes when my nerves are racing and my talk is still looming.
 > _[George Mandis](https://www.cfpland.com/blog/speakers-story-george-mandis/)_

 You should figure out where your talk fits into the conference schedule, and make note of any other talks you'd like to attend.
 I started off looking for content that sounded interesting, but now I actually look for speakers who I think would be good to meet and talk with and focus on going to those talks instead.